-Located in Arlington, Tenn., Wright Medical Technology designs, manufactures and distributes orthopaedic implants and other medical devices, such as bone graft substitutes.
+Located in Arlington, Tenn., Wright Medical Technology designs, manufactures and distributes orthopedic implants and other medical devices, such as bone graft substitutes.
 Wright has subsidiaries and distributors in the U.S., Canada, Latin America, Europe, the Middle East, Africa, Asia and Australia.
 According to their website, the company has 1,400 employees.

 Wright Medical’s implant and treatment products include devices for the following:

 Wright Medical Technology’s PROFEMUR line is a modular total hip system, allowing surgeons easier matching of implants to bone, optional fixation methods and better control of leg length, offset and version.